Mark Adler: Mars Exploration Rover mission

 Adler initiated and led a three-and-a-half-week study on the concept that was later selected as the Mars Exploration Rover (MER) mission for 2003.
 He has served as the Deputy Mission System Manager, the Acting Project Engineer, the Deputy Assembly, Test, and Launch Operations Manager, the Landing Site Selection Engineer, and the Spirit Mission Manager.

 Low Density Supersonic Decelerator

 Adler is currently the project chief of the Low Density Supersonic Decelerator.

 Personal life and interests

 Adler is an instrument-rated private pilot, a certified scuba diver, and an amateur theater actor.

-He lives with Diana St. James in La Cañada, California.
+He is married to Diana St. James.
+They live in La Cañada, California.
 They have two children, Joshua and Zachary.
 St. James works at the California Institute of Technology and acts in and directs theatrical performances.

 Awards and recognition

-Together with co-author Jean-loup Gailly, Adler received the 2009 USENIX Software Tools User Group (STUG) award for their contributions to FLOSS algorithms for data compression.
+Together with co-author Jean-loup Gailly, Adler received the 2009 USENIX Software Tools User Group (STUG) award for their contributions to open algorithms for data compression.